JAIMDOMINGUEZ/seguridad/retos-pico/Web/web3/Scavenger Hunt.md

 Disallow: /index.html
 # Part 3: t_0f_pl4c
 # I think this is an apache server... can you Access the next flag?
+--.htaccess
+# Part 4: 3s_2_lO0k
+# I love making websites on my Mac, I can Store a lot of information there.
+--.DS_Store
+Congrats!
+You completed the scavenger hunt.
+Part 5: _a69684fd}
 ```

 # Notas adicionales